TriticeaeToolbox/BrAPI-germplasm-search/README.md

 }
 ```

+### `GET` `/terms?address=&index=[&info=true]` - Get Database Terms

+Get all of the cached database terms (and their associated germplasm record) for
+the specified database.
+The terms are split by the cache chunk size.
+Use the
+`info=true` query param to get the cache info, including the number of chunks.

 ### `POST` `/search` - Start Search

 Start a germplasm search on the database, terms and search options provided in the request body.
 Since this is